 Tuesday 30 May 14:00 CET

 The CLIP model (OpenAI, 2021) learns visual concepts from natural language supervision.It has been trained on a large dataset of (image, text) pairs.
 It can be instructed in several natural languages and can be applied to any visual classification or retrieval use cases, by providing the names of the visual categories to be recognized.
-The National Library of France and the National Library of Norway will present experimentations and applications leveraging CLIP.
+The National Library of France, the National Library of Norway and the University of Oxford will present experimentations and applications leveraging CLIP.

 Thursday, 29 June 11:00 CET